JungleState/ksr_junglestate/player/Documentation.md

 * int points: number of points scored by the player

 ### Cell
+Methods and attributes of cells:
+* 1
+* 2

 ## Bot usage hints
 * When terminal stops showing inputs: